-This gallery displays beautiful contemporary glass art.
-Take time to browse and admire each piece in detail.
-You will see a wide selection of decorative glass by Peter Layton, the gallery and studio founder.
-Peter’s glass art is absolutely stunning, vibrant and colourful with painterly patterns and striking shapes.
-His passion for glass blowing is infectious and he has passed on his skills to new talent to ensure this tradition continues.
+This Gallery displays beautiful contemporary glass art and desirable objects.
+Take time to browse decorative glass by Peter Layton, the gallery and studio founder.
+Peter’s glass art is stunning, vibrant and colourful with painterly patterns and striking shapes.
+His passion for glass blowing is infectious, and he has passed on his skills to new talents to ensure this tradition continues.

-When I visited the gallery last week I loved everything on display and if I could afford it I would have bought the lot!
-The great news is that they have the Own Art Scheme where you can spread payments interest free over ten months.
-I’ll mention a few of the glass artists and their work to give you an idea of what to expect.
-The Jochen Ott ‘Halcyon’ piece was fabulous.
-Taking inspiration from naturally textured formations, this cast optical glass has been cut and polished to perfection.
-This was priced at £5250.
+When I visited the Gallery last week, I loved everything on display, and if I could afford it, I would have bought the lot!
+The great news is that they have the Own Art Scheme where you can spread payments interest-free over ten months.

-To find out more go to the London Glassblowing Website.
+To find out more, go to the London Glassblowing Website.
 The address is 62-66 Bermondsey Street, London SE1 3UD.
 The closest tube and train station is London Bridge.
-Opening hours are Monday to Saturday from 10am until 6pm except bank holidays when they are closed.
-They do open on a few Sundays throughout the year for special events.
 Make sure you pop in next time you’re passing.
+Opening hours are Tuesday to Saturday from 10 am until 5 pm, except for bank holidays when they are closed (check the website for updates).

 Read my Ten Things To Do In Bermondsey List if you want to explore the area further.